 With the VOL/SEL rotary knob the following options can be selected:

-ever on: The external audio input is always on, even during radio receptions and transmit mode.
+ever on: The external audio input is always on, even when in radio reception and transmit mode.
 Use this setting only for very high priority acoustic warnings, e.g. collision warning beep tones.